tommyzakhoo/autoregressive-part-1/README.md

 As for our toy model, a mathematical result tells us that we can check for stationarity by writing down an associated polynomial equation, and checking that all of its (possibly complex) roots are outside the unit circle.
 Again, I will skip the details, but Wikipedia has a nice  [summary with references](https://en.wikipedia.org/wiki/Autoregressive_model#Definition).
 If you do this for our toy model, you will see that all of its roots are indeed outside the unit circle.

-The next step in the Box-Jenkins method involves
+The next step in the Box-Jenkins method is to look at the autocorrelation and partial autocorrelation functions.
+I did this using the [statsmodel package](https://www.statsmodels.org/stable/index.html), and the output are shown in the figures below.

-## Dataset 1 - Virtual Currency
+## Virtual Currency Dataset

 The market for virtual goods is a challenging but exciting frontier for modern economics.

-## Dataset 2 - Housing Construction Price
+## Construction Price Dataset

 <!--